devhollister/Pewlett_Hackard_Analysis/README.md

 ### Retiring Employees by Title

 To determine the number and type of positions opening up due to retirement, job titles and other data were retrieved for employees born between January 1, 1952 and December 31, 1955.
-To determine the number of employees eligible to serve as mentors, job titles and other data was retrieved for employees born between January 1, 1965 and December 31, 1965.
 The results are as follows:
    * 90,398 positions will be opening due to retirement
    * The title with the most people retiring is Senior Engineer (29,414) with Senior Staff in second (28,254)
    * Three titles containing the word "Engineer" appeared in the search: Senior Engineer, Engineer, Assistant Engineer